 All students graduating with master's degrees have maintained an A or B average in their major and minor courses.
 Therefore, it is not acknowledged during the ceremony, nor is there special regalia required.
 Please check with your department to see if there is a special event that recognizes your achievements.
-Also, you will receive a congratulatory letter from the dean of the Graduate College if you have earned all A's in your major and minor courses.
+Also, you will receive a congratulatory letter from the dean of The Graduate College if you have earned all A's in your major and minor courses.

 Yes.
 Texas State University has arranged for a commercial photographer, Flash Photography, to take two different color photographs of each graduate during the diploma presentations.
 Please visit the Graduate Photos page for more information.

 The ceremonies will not be filmed for commercial sale, but our guests are welcome to bring their own cameras or recorders.
 Live streaming of each ceremony will be available on the homepage of the commencement website.

 A speech will be delivered at each ceremony by the University President.
 If a keynote speaker is selected, he/she will choose one ceremony that semester in which to deliver their speech.
 For more information about current and past speakers, please visit the Keynote Speaker webpage by clicking here.